Learn here about projects planned or completed by the committee, and projects related to Green Mountain Scenic Byway.

 - An educational opportunity for schools and civic groups.

-- The Primary western access point to the North Shore Restoration Area Trail for adventure hikers and bicyclers, and
+- The Primary western access point to the North Shore Restoration Area Trail for adventure hikers and bicyclers,

 How you can help?